anatoliifrolov/postgres-cxx-client/README.md

 Each statement is executed as a separate transaction.
 Multiple statements separated with semicolons as described in the previous section are a single transaction as well.
-There are two more apporaches to treat multiple statements as a transaction.
+There are two more approaches to treat multiple statements as a transaction.
-Lets start with the simplest one:
+Let’s start with the simplest one:
 ```cpp
 void transact(Connection& conn) {
     conn.transact("SELECT 1",